A place for me to record the books I intend to read, and a brief reason for why.

 Before reading this book, I was expecting to glean some facts, tools and actionable advice for managing relationships for modern dual career couples.
 After reading a few pages, I found much of the content to be highly subjective and based on personal experience of the author.
 Despite the author's credentials, this book suits the purpose of a memior than a useful toolkit for self improvement.
 While some advice is given, it doesn't offer generalizations.

 Other authors offer more factual and practical advice in this space, or more insightful personal reflections.

 Ego is the Enemy

-Lacking scientific justification, however an interesting and highly relevant take on how to control our impulse to self gratify at the expense of our best interests.
+Lacking rigourous justification or supporting data, however an interesting and highly relevant take on how to control our impulse to self gratify at the expense of our best interests.

 Thus Spoke Zarathustra

 The book has some underpinnig ideas that form lexical threads throughout each of the 4 sections of the voluptuously verbose stream of consciousness.
 Whilst there are some seemingly intriguing ideas, they are hiden far beneath an excess of rambling incoherence.

 I see that the benefit and weakness of this narrative style is one and the same: You can interpret the message in almost any which way.

 The Autobiography of Benjamin Franklin